vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 - [ ] read the opinion of influencers on X #active

 I use Grok to analyze @iamai_eth 's posts, most are bullish on NVDA.
 But I found a very inspiring view about BTC and NVDA.

+> The price of Bitcoin is the option value of the world's surplus electricity.

+Each Bitcoin is minted using energy, and there is surplus electricity all over the world which cannot be stored to used.
+Mining provide a way of converting them to long term option.
+Nowadays AI is also eager for energy,

 - [ ] do the valuation for the fair buying price of nvda